 Thomas very gently wrapped his arms around Emily, holding her close to him and giving her a hug to cheer her up.

-That night, just as everyone was getting ready for bed, Thomas went over to Emily's room, he knocked on the door, but got no reply.
+That night, just as everyone was getting ready for bed, Thomas went over to Emily's room to check on her.
+He knocked on the door, but got no reply.

 "Emily, are you okay in there?"